fl00N/learn-react-spotify-clone-project/README.md

 # Description:

-This project is a spotify clone app developed using MERN.
+This project is a spotify clone app developed using MERN andd Tailwind CSS.
 It is primarily designed to practice and gain experience in web application development.

 # Key Features: